Public and Clinical Health

 - Shadow doctors, nurses, pharmacists and other health professionals.

-- Learn first-hand the issues communities’ face which contribute to health problems e.g.: malaria, tuberculosis and waterborne diseases.
+- Learn first-hand about the issues communities’ face which contribute to health problems e.g.: malaria, tuberculosis and waterborne diseases.

 - Gain insights into the unique role of traditional medicinal practices in African society.